trimstray/nginx-admins-handbook/README.md

 - high performance caching server
 - full-fledged web platform

+Generally it provides the core of complete web stacks and is designed to help build scalable web applications.

-When it comes to performance NGINX can easily handle a large amount of traffic (as much traffic as you can throw at it).
+When it comes to performance NGINX can easily handle a large amount of traffic.
 Another biggest advantage is flexibility because NGINX allows to do the same thing in different ways.

-Generally it provides the core of complete web stacks and is designed to help build scalable web applications.
 For me, it is a one of the best and most important service that I used in my SysAdmin career.

 ----